Recent Publications

 About Me

 I am a postdoctoral fellow at the Princeton Institute for International and Regional Studies.
-I received my PhD in Sociology from the University of Minnesota in August 2025.
+I received my Ph.D. in Sociology from the University of Minnesota in August 2025, where my dissertation received an honorable mention for the Distinguished Dissertation Award and was also recognized with an honorable mention by the American Sociological Association.

-My research interests include collective memory, education, transitional justice, violence, and comparative methodology.
-Broadly, my research agenda investigates how societies recover from mass violence.
-More specifically, it examines how knowledge is constructed in the wake of mass violence.
+My research interests include collective memory, education, transitional justice, mass violence, and comparative methodology.
+Broadly, I study how societies recover from mass violence, with particular attention to how knowledge is constructed in its wake.

-My current book project analyzes how Rwandan and Sierra Leonean educators narrate and teach their recent episodes of violence to newer generations.
+My current book project analyzes how educators and parents in Rwanda and Sierra Leone narrate and teach their recent episodes of violence to newer generations.
 It positions education not only as a site of memory construction but also as a means of transitional justice.
 It investigates how knowledge produced by macro-level institutions (states, transitional justice mechanisms) interacts with knowledge held and transmitted at the microsociological level (parents, educators).

 I have worked with the Human Trafficking Center, Physicians for Human Rights, and the Center for Holocaust and Genocide Studies.
 I also hold an MA in International Human Rights from the Josef Korbel School of International Studies at the University of Denver and an MA in Sociology from Brandeis University.